calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP11
 Friday 1st December

-Generic
+* Generic
     * Subject misconceptions: a tool to aid learning.
 Links to prior knowledge, working and long-term memory and cognitive load.
-Subject
+* Computing
     * Cooperative and collaborative Computing learning
-* Pair programming, code review, version-control

     * Creativity
         * mitigating the attainment hierarchy
     * eLearning environments and tools
     * Technologies for teaching Computing
         * Microbits, Arduino, Raspberry Pi, Linux and Machine Virtualisation

-Mentor
+* Mentor
+    * Task: Identify a range of misconception that have been encountered for each year group taught.
         * Where do many of the subject misconceptions originate?
-* How can you anticipate them?
+        * Can these misconceptions be anticipated?
-* How are misconceptions used positively in learning in subject department?
+        * How are other computing teachers using 'misconceptions' positively in learning?
         * What effective strategies are being used?
+        * Show evidence of including evidence of misconceptions in planning and reflect on their use.

 ### EP9
 Friday 1st December 16:30